ltbinsbe/INFODTP/REPORT.md

 $join\_until\_smaller$ which can be found in **SInc.v**

 ### Proofs about the results of $fold\;step\;[]$
-We have to show that $fold\;step\;[]$ produces a non-empty list (in order to use
-$foldl1$) and have to show that this list is strictly increasing (to guarantee that
-$foldl1\;join$ will always join local minimum pairs).
-The proofs can be found in SInc.v and their theorems are named $fold\_step\_not\_nil$ and $fold\_step\_inc$, respectively.
-Both proofs rely heavily on the fact that these properties hold for the function $step$ itself.
-Which is shown in the proofs of theorems $step\_inc$ and $step\_not\_nil$.
+We have to show that $fold\;step\;[]$ produces a non-empty list (in order to use $foldl1$) and have to show that this list is strictly increasing (to guarantee that $foldl1\;join$ will always join LMPs).
+The proofs can be found in **SInc.v** and their theorems are named $fold\_step\_not\_nil$ and $fold\_step\_inc$, respectively.
+Both proofs rely heavily on the fact that these properties hold for the _step_ function itself, which is shown in the proofs of theorems $step\_inc$ and
+$step\_not\_nil$.

-We were able to give these proofs for our alternative definition of step (see SInc.v), but not for our definition using an amortizing argument (see StepN.v).
-The difference lies in the fact that the alternative definition of step no longer has a nested recursive call, which requires just the right induction hypothesis, and is therefor much easier.
+We were able to give these proofs for our alternative definition of step (see **SInc.v**), but not for the definition using an amortizing argument (see **StepN.v**).
+The difference lies in the fact that the alternative definition of step no longer has a nested recursive call, then requiring only the right induction hypothesis, and being therefore much easier.

 # Open endings
-Given the theorems and definitions we have shown that the algorithm proposed in the paper 'On building trees of minimum height' by Richard S. Bird is indeed correct, meaning that the algorithm produces a tree of minimum from an input list of subtrees and doing so in such a way that the frontier of the result tree is the same as the input list.
+Given the theorems and definitions, we have shown that the algorithm proposed in the paper 'On building trees of minimum height' by Richard S. Bird is indeed correct, meaning that the algorithm produces a tree of minimum height from an input list of subtrees and does so in such a way that the frontier of the result tree is the same as the input list.
 However, there are some open endings to our story.
 Namely:

-* We have not proved the correctness of Lemma 1, which can be considered a big miss since the correctness of the algorithm relies on it.
-However, Bird has proven it to be correct in the paper itself, which made us decide to focus on (correctness of) the definitions used in the paper.
+  * We have not proved the correctness of _Lemma 1_, which can be considered a big miss (since the correctness of the algorithm relies on it).
+However, Bird has proven it to be correct in the paper itself, which made us decide to focus on (the correctness of) other definitions.

-* Prove $foldl1\;join\Rightarrow minimum$ using Lemma 1 and a definition of $minimum$ explicitly, in such a way that it can be used in the proof for function
+  * Prove $foldl1\;join\Rightarrow minimum$ using _Lemma 1_ and a definition of $minimum$ explicitly,
-$build$.
-We have only shown this implicitly, meaning that we did not relate
-$foldl1 join$ directly to Lemma 1 or the definition of $minimum$.
+    in such a way that it can be used in the proof for $build$.
+We have only shown this implicitly, meaning that we did not relate $foldl1 join$ directly to Lemma 1 or the definition of $minimum$.

-* Proving explicitly that join is only applied to local minimum pairs.
+  * Proving explicitly that join is only applied to _local minimum pairs_.

 ## Proving explicitly that join is only applied to local minimum pairs.
-So far we have always assumed that join is only applied to local minimum pairs.
-Except for the joins used in $foldl1\;join$, we have shown that they are always lmps.
-Relying on the fact that in every case a $join$ is used, it should be clear which of the lmps constructors apply.
+So far we have always assumed that join is only applied to _local minimum pairs_.
+Except for the joins used in $foldl1\;join$, we have shown that they are always LMPs.
+Relying on the fact that in every case a $join$ is used, it should be clear which of the LMP constructors (cases) apply.

-To be more correct we could have made this explicit by changing the definition of $join$ in such a way that it only works on pairs of which a proof that they are a local minimum pair can be given.
-However, two trees are only a local minimum pair in respect to their context, meaning that we have to change $join$ not only to receive two trees as input but also the list in which the two trees are a member.
+To be more correct we could have made this explicit by changing the definition of $join$ in such a way that it only works on pairs of which a proof that they are an LMP can be given.
+However, two trees are only a local minimum pair in respect to their context, meaning that we have to change
+$join$ not only to receive two trees as input but also the list in which the two trees are a member.

-Not only will this definitions make all the other definitions (and proofs) much more cluttered, we can also fool this definition by always giving it the list with only the two elements of the pair and using the $s\_inc\_two$ constructor to make the proof that they are a local minimum pair (for the list in which only they are present).
+Not only will this definition make all other definitions (and proofs) much more cluttered, but we can also fool this definition by always giving it the list with only the two elements of the pair and using the $s\_inc\_two$ constructor to build the proof that they are a local minimum pair (for the list in which only they are present).